 - Curriculum – You should have a) graduated (or be projected to graduate) from high school with the standard New Mexico high school curriculum, or the equivalent in another state, and b) two sequential units of a language other than English or proficiency to the second level.
 Students without a standard curriculum will be reviewed on an individual basis.

 - Grade Point Average - A cumulative grade point average is considered as a component of the admission decision.

 Additional Helpful Information

-Standardized Test Scores – Standardized scores (ACT or SAT) are not required to be considered for admission but may be helpful in some cases.
+Standardized Test Scores – Standardized scores (ACT, SAT or CLT) are not required to be considered for admission but may be helpful in some cases.
 If you choose to provide scores they should be sent from the testing service, however scores reported on the high school transcript will be accepted.
 No preference is given to either score type and the Writing sub-section of the SAT is not needed/considered.
 You may take the tests as often as you wish.
 The highest of your available ACT Composite scores, or the highest SAT Total scores (Critical Reading and Mathematics sub-scores), are used when necessary.

 Applicants with Dual Credit - Applicants who have earned college credit while in high school (regardless of the amount of credit) should apply for admission as freshmen.
 Applications will be reviewed using freshmen admission criteria.
 Having your application reviewed for admission as a freshman retains our ability to consider you for freshmen scholarships.
 Be sure to send your college transcript along with your high school transcript when you apply for admission, and again after you graduate from high school in order to finalize your admission.